Donor Behavioural Criteria

 New Zealand Blood Service acknowledges that gender-based sexual activity rules, while necessary to ensure a safe blood supply in the past, have contributed to the stigma faced by men who have sex with men (MSM) in New Zealand.

-We are committed to change and working towards introducing an individualised risk assessment when screening potential blood and plasma donors – one that is more inclusive and will enable those men in single-partner relationships with other men to donate.
+We are committed to change and working towards introducing an individual donor assessment (IDA) when screening potential blood and plasma donors – one that is more inclusive and will enable those men in single-partner relationships with other men to donate.

-The results from the Sex and Prevention of Transmission Study (SPOTS) represents a significant step on the pathway to change.
+The completion of the Sex and Prevention of Transmission Study (SPOTS) represents a significant step on the pathway to change.
 As the largest survey of its kind in Aotearoa, we want to thank those who participated.

-SPOTS has given us valuable insights into the safe sex practices of men who have sex with other men in Aotearoa, providing supportive evidence that moving to an individualised risk assessment in New Zealand will not compromise the safety and quality of the blood we supply to patients.
+This research has given us valuable insights into the safe sex practices of men who have sex with other men in Aotearoa, providing supportive evidence that moving to an individualised donor assessment in New Zealand will not compromise the safety and quality of the blood we supply to patients.

-We’re excited to start the journey of change and about the prospect of being able to welcome more donors from the MSM community into our whānau of lifesavers in the future.
+We’re excited to be on this journey of change and about the prospect of being able to welcome more donors from the MSM community into our whānau of lifesavers in the future.

 Next steps – what happens now

-It’s important to note there are several steps that need to occur before an individualised donor risk assessment can be implemented in New Zealand and that this process will take time.
+It’s important to note there are several steps that need to occur before individualised donor assessment can be implemented in New Zealand and that this process will take time.

 NZBS appreciate and thank you for your patience as we continue towards this goal.